Tempo Framework — Overview

 6. Parse engine outputs into result types.

-7. Optionally save artifacts/manifest and clean temporary files per policy.
+7. Optionally save artifacts and clean temporary files per policy.

 Paths and layout